• Skip to main content

 Instructions

-• Rehydrate the wakame according to the package directions and chop into bite-size pieces.
+• Rehydrate 45 grams wakame according to the package directions and chop it into bite-size pieces.

-• Once the cucumbers start sweating liquid, you can massage them with you hand to speed up the process.
-When the cucumbers become translucent they are ready to be squeezed.
+• Once the cucumber slices start sweating liquid, massage them with your hand to speed up the process.
+When they become translucent, they are ready to be squeezed.
+Grab them with your hands and squeeze as much water as possible.

-• Serve the sunomono in small kobachi bowls, and garnish with cooked shrimp, crab, or octopus and sprinkle with toasted sesame seeds.
+• Serve the kani sunomono in small kobachi bowls, garnish with 4 pieces crab meat (or your choice of seafood), and sprinkle with 1 teaspoon toasted sesame seeds.

 Recipes in your inboxDon't miss out SIGN UP!